solid/odi-governance/README.md

 **Selection process**

 With the exception of the roles specified and linked to particular groups / chapters / funders all other roles will be recruited through an open process.
-Tim, ODI and the chairs (W3C working group and Solid Community Group) will run the selection process.
+Tim, ODI and the chairs (W3C Working Group and Solid Community Group) will run the selection process.
 There may be the option to offer some financial support for a member but the general rule is that these roles are voluntary.

 Please note that where possible there should only be one representative from organisations outside of the chairs and Tim.